How a U.S. Government Debt Default Impacts Military Members and VeteransUpdated: May 10, 2023

 How a shutdown could impact the military community

-A shutdown would also impact the list of military benefits:
+A shutdown could also impact various military benefits:

 - Survivor Benefit Plan (SBP) Annuity Payments

 - VA Disability Compensation